GabeSucich/GoodReadMe/README.md

 ## License

-This project was completed under the Apache license.
+This project is not under any license.

 ## Contributing